daniel-su1/ByteBattles/README.md

 - **Abilities**: Use abilities wisely.
 They are limited and can turn the tide of the game.
 - **Positioning**: Be strategic about the positioning of your links, especially when it comes to protecting your server ports and planning attacks.

-For more detailed rules and strategies, refer to the [Game Manual](./GAME_MANUAL.md).

 ## Commands

 Players can interact with the game using the following command line commands: